-Impart is a non-profit organisation in Singapore that pioneers volunteer-driven community solutions to enable transformative youth development.
+Impart is a charity in Singapore that pioneers volunteer-driven community solutions to enable transformative youth development.

 Our operational efforts span 3 main arms: Find out more below!